aldesgroup/carots/README.md

 # CaroTS
-Common library for Devotion's TS libraries (GoaldR, GoaldN...)
+Common library for Devotion's TS libraries (GoaldR, GoaldN...).
+This is how we're taking "care'o'TS" code :)